 The demand deposit accounts are either fully collateralized by the depository institution primarily in direct obligations of the U.S. government or its agencies, or insured by the Federal Deposit Insurance Corporation except for \$581,659.
 The money market account is the sweep balance of one of the demand deposit accounts.
-It is held with a mutual fund managed by Bank of America and investe primarily in direct ONITY obligations of the U.S. government or its agencies.
+It is held with a mutual fund managed by Bank of America and invests primarily in direct obligations of the U.S. government or its agencies.

 Note 4.
-Equity in Pooled Investments Short-Term Equity in Pooled Investments-As of December 21, 2020, the Corporation's pooled investments included \$39,500,282 invested if investments included \$39,509,283, invested in the Texas Short-Term Asset Reserve Program (TexSTAR).
-TexSTAR was created in April 2003, under the Interlocal Cooperation Act of the State of Texas Article 4413 (32C), Vernon's Texas Civil Statutes, as a mended.
-It is administered by First Southwest Asset Management The, and JRMorgan Chase?
-The TexSTAR investment pools' investments are not evidenced by securities that exist in physical Brook entry form and, accordingly, do not have custodial risk.
+Equity in Pooled Investments

+Short-Term Equity in Pooled Investments-As of December 31, 2020, the Corporation's pooled investments included \$39,509,283, invested in the Texas Short-Term Asset Reserve Program (TexSTAR).
+TexSTAR was created in April 2003, under the Interlocal Cooperation Act of the State of Texas Article 4413 (32C), Vernon's Texas Civil Statutes, as amended.
+It is administered by First Southwest Asset Management, Inc., and JPMorgan Chase.
+The TexSTAR investment pools' investments are not evidenced by securities that exist in physical or book entity form and, accordingly, do not have custodial risk.

 As with all the investment pools, funds are readily available to support daily cash requirements, while maintaining yields slightly higher than standard bank deposit accounts.
-(G)V L(O)]